nicolay-r/ARElight/README.md

     * `label-names` -- default mapping is `p:pos,n:neg,u:neu`.
 * `-o` -- output folder for result collections and demo.

-Framework parameters mentioned above as well as their related setups might be ommited.
+Framework parameters mentioned above as well as their related setups might be omitted.

 </details>